 If you’re an education or community leader looking to help your students, graduates and neighbours develop their business and enterprise skills, I’d be keen to talk to you about how I can help.

-- Graduate networks and support – As part of my Entrepreneur-in-residence role at Southampton Solent University, I developed a support network for graduates running their own businesses.
+- Support groups and networks – As Entrepreneur-in-residence at Solent University, I developed a support network for graduates running their own businesses.
 This grew into an online and offline community of Solent alumni running startups all over the UK, and it built an ongoing relationship between them and the University.
 (Read my reflections on this work.)

-- Funding initiatives – While at Southampton Solent, I also ran a business funding programme, working with students as they refined their plans, prepared to pitch and then, crucially, crowdfunded a proportion of the money.
+- Funding initiatives – I ran a business funding programme at Solent University, working with students as they refined their plans, prepared to pitch and then, crucially, crowdfunded a proportion of the money.
 This work helped to propel the University into the top 10 in the country for graduate startups.

 - Workshops and boot camps – I regularly organise and deliver workshops and boot camps that encourage entrepreneurship.
-In 2015, I worked with a new education provider to help design a series of enterprise events and summer schools.
+In 2015, I worked with a new education provider to help design a series of enterprise events and summer schools for international students.
 These were subsequently judged ‘outstanding’ during a British Accreditation Council audit.

-- Student enterprise societies – I sit on advisory boards for a number of enterprise societies, including Enactus teams running social innovation projects.
-I share with them the benefit of my own university enterprise experience, which included organising weekly speaker events, securing corporate sponsorship, developing a nationally recognised brand, meeting with government representatives and spreading best practice across the country.
+- Student enterprise societies – I’ve sat on advisory boards for several student societies, including Enactus teams running social innovation projects.
+I share the benefit of my own university enterprise experience, which included organising weekly speaker events, securing corporate sponsorship, developing a nationally recognised brand, meeting with government representatives and spreading best practice across the country.

-- Schools and colleges – I am interested in how enterprise education is taught to younger generations.
-In 2007, I established a link between a university and a national enterprise initiative, which subsequently saw a number of undergraduate students volunteering in local schools.
+- Schools and colleges – Early in my career I established a link between a university and a national enterprise initiative, which subsequently saw a number of undergraduate students volunteering in local schools.
 I later sat on the regional board for the programme.